-Another teacher, Mrs. Christina Gumapon, encouraged Nestor to take the DOST Science and Technology Examination while her husband Frank of the Philippine Information Agency (PIA) submitted to DOST provincial office his scholarship application.
+Another teacher, Ms. Christina Gumapon, encouraged him to take the DOST Science and Technology Examination while her husband Frank of the Philippine Information Agency (PIA) submitted to DOST provincial office his scholarship application.

 Luckily, he passed the DOST scholarship exam, as well as the college entrance tests of the University of the Philippines in Diliman and the Mindanao State University in Marawi City.